snesic/stochastic_thin_films/README.md

 instabilities.cpp ---> main file, sets the parameters and calls simulation

-simulation.h   ----> implicit stochastic thin film solver.
+film.h   ----> implicit stochastic thin film solver.
 Solves the equation and writes down the solutions (thin film surface) at integer times from t0 to t.

-create_forces.h  ---> Creates forces (surface tension, vdw and thermal noise) for the simulation

-random_no_generators.h -> Gaussian random number generator

 initial_conditions.h -> Initial conditions (if t0=0 [Flat film, randomly perturbed flat film, droplet], if
                                             if t0>0 reads from file droplet_surface_t0.txt)